herman-rogers/sole-socket/README.md

 # SoleSocket

 SoleSocket is a api wrapper for the pheonix.js websockets implementation.
 It's main purpose is to be a fool proof way to create a socket and manage multiple channels.
-SoleSocket guarantees on and only one socket will ever be established

-It's main features are to guarantee only one socket will be established (to prevent echos), easy reference to the websocket instance, and the ability to keep track of multiple channels.
+It's main features are to guarantee only one socket will be established (to prevent echos), easy reconnection to a socket if it is lost (a difficult issue on mobile), and the ability to keep track of multiple channels easily.

 ## Getting started